smaclell/smaclell.github.io/_drafts/deploys-becoming-boring-part-1.md

 The Agreement
 ---------------------------------------

-For months we had been operating a fairly sophisticated [Deployment Pipeline][pipeline] that would validate each commit.
-This helped us feel confident that we could ship more frequently without sacrificing quality.

 In order to speed up we realized that we first needed to slow down.
-Going as fast as we could was no good if clients did not use our updates.
-Slowing down would also mean investing more into stability, testing and validation for each change made to improve feedback on each release.
-We then struck the following agreement to improve the situation with our clients:
+Going as fast as we could was no good if clients did not receive our updates.
+Slowing down would also mean investing more into stability, testing and validation for each change which would improve the feedback on each release.

+After discussing how to improve the current situation decided we wanted to deploy as part of a normal cycle that would happen fairly often.
+For us the ideal was always immediately after a commit has passed through normal testing but given our track record that remained a dream.
+We wanted a speed that would make things routine, provide feedback early/often and stretch the organization to achieve it by being faster than the norm but not painfully fast.

+TODO: if it hurts do it more often quote

+We wanted to improve the confidence in our releases.
+We thought the easiest way to rebuild confidence would be to have fewer issues and provide more opportunities for validation.
+The defects experienced by our clients were a big issue for them and were a focal point of our conversations together.
+Improving our consistency and quality was natually an imperative.

+We had be using [Deployment Pipelines][pipeline] to validate our software as we built it.
+This helped us feel confident that we could ship more frequently and improve quality at the same time.
+What was lacking in this feedback loop were tests that could prevent the types of defects being reported.

+In order to reduce the ceremony around releases we wanted to change how they were documented.
+We had been trying to be very lean by including little to no documentation but we were being asked for extensive manuals and walkthroughs.
+We felt that there was a workable comprimised somewhere in the middle.
+We thought that clear and transparent communication would help improve our relationship.

+With our clients, we then struck the following agreement to improve the situation and enable us to ship:

 1. Regular Weekly Deployments
 1. Documented Changes